 When faced with a co-op condo, most people shy away from even looking at them.
 That is because of the uncertainty of what a co-op building is in the first place.
-I have recently had the opportunity of dealing with a co-op sale and I have to say I have learned a lot from that experience.
+Before you write-off even considering a co-op, here is some information you will find helpful.
 Please note that I am referring to an "equity" co-op NOT a govenment-subsidized one.

 So, what exactly are you getting when purchasing an equity co-op?
 You are purchasing shares in the building, just like you would purchase shares in andy company, and those shares allow you to "lease" a certain unit in the building.
 The building is a registered company and all residents are "shareholders".
 This is not to be confused with a "leasehold", where the property is located on land that is only leased.
 A co-op building actually owns the land on which it is built.
 Co-op properties exist because they were built before "Strata" properties came into existence.